SSJA SHORTLIST - Category Is Books: The queer bookshop helping Glasgow's LGBTQ community

 “I think the shop’s had an amazing impact on this community.
 People come here just to meet, just to feel community.
 It’s definitely not just a shop – it feels like something really important that’s happened here and I think it was definitely needed.”

-While Gabriel and I talk, customers begin flooding into the shop for walk-in haircut appointments despite there being another 10 minutes until he officially opens.
+While we talk, customers begin flooding into the shop for walk-in haircut appointments despite there being another 10 minutes until he officially opens.
 27-year-old Jem, one of these customers, is non-binary and uses they and them pronouns.
-Their vibrant pink and blue hair is in need of a snip – and their first stop toward getting this done is a visit to Gabriel.
+Their vibrant pink and blue hair is in need of a snip – and their first stop toward getting this done is a visit to Gabriel Barber Therapies.

 “I’m non binary and it can be quite difficult to find somewhere to get the kind of haircut that I want without having gendered judgements made and also I find some salon environments can be quite intimidating.
 It’s just nice to go somewhere quiet where you can talk about it and feel kind of safe.”